-In AP Latin 5 students will read selections from Vergil's Aeneid and Julius Caesar's Gallic War in Latin.
-Summer work includes reading the entire Aeneid and Books 1, 6, and 7 of the Gallic War in English in preparation for the AP Latin exam.
-During the school year, students will prepare literal English translations of the syllabus selections, demonstrate knowledge of Latin vocabulary, grammar, and syntax, analyze and interpret the texts, write critical essays, scan poetry and read it aloud with attention to meter, identify stylistic features of prose and poetry, identify textual references to Roman culture, history, and mythology, and improve their ability to comprehend Latin tests at sight.
-All students will take the National Latin Exam in the spring.
-Significant attention is paid to preparing for the AP exam in May, which students are required to take.
-If a student elects to do a Senior Project, the student must attend all Advanced Placement classes.
+In AP Latin 5, students will read selections from Vergil's Aeneid and Pliny's Epistulae in Latin.
+Summer work includes reading the entire Aeneid and selections of Pliny's letters in English in preparation for the AP Latin exam.
+During the school year, students will prepare literal English translations of the syllabus selections.
+In addition, students will apply their knowledge of Latin vocabulary, grammar, syntax, and meter to understand the intricacies of the stylistic choices made in literary works and improve in their ability to comprehend Latin texts at sight.
+If a student elects to do a Senior Project, the student must attend all Advanced Placement classes..

-In Latin 5 Honors, students will follow a modified version of the syllabus used for AP Latin 5, reading selections from Vergil's Aeneid and Julius Caesar's Gallic War in Latin.
-Students will prepare literal English translations of the syllabus selections, demonstrate knowledge of Latin vocabulary, grammar, and syntax, analyze meter, identify stylistic features of prose and poetry, and identify textual references to Roman culture, history and mythology.
-All students will take the National Latin Exam in the spring.
-If enrollment is low, this course may not run or may be combined with another upper-level Latin class.
+In Latin 5 Honors, students will undergo a survey of Latin literature.
+Aside from reading selections from Vergil's Aeneid and Pliny's Epistulae from the AP curriculum, students will also read other authors of note such as Martial and Seneca the Younger.
+Students will prepare literal translations of the syllabus selections, demonstrate knowledge of Latin vocabulary, grammar, syntax, and meter.
+If enrollment is low, this course may not run or be combined with another upper-level Latin class.